Guidance

 Further increases to your Universal Credit amount can eventually end your transitional protection payments.
 This will only happen if your entitlement is the same or more on Universal Credit.

-• a partner moving into your household
+• changes to your relationship status, such as a partner moving into or out of your household

-• your earnings drop below an agreed amount for 3 months in a row
+If your earnings drop below an agreed amount for 3 months in a row

 Support